ShortlistShortlistedRemoved from shortlist 4

 The unit benefits from Briggs & Stratton’s Quiet Power Technology (QPT™), a feature designed to greatly improve its noise levels, emissions and fuel consumption.
 When the switch, located on the control panel, is turned ON, the engine speed increases as electrical loads are connected, and decreases as electrical loads are removed.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Briggs & Stratton P2200 PowerSmart also comes with some accessories: funnel, tool kit, dual port USB adapter and oil are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Briggs & Stratton P2200 PowerSmart also comes with some accessories: tool kit, funnel, dual port USB adapter and oil are included.
 An official storage cover is also available, as a separate purchase.

 Emissions